Angolan Wet Miombo Woodlands

 States: Angola, Democratic Republic of Congo

 The endemic and critically endangered giant black sable antelope was thought to be extinct for a decade before being rediscovered in 2005.
 Their current populations are still very low, with approximately 40 individuals in Cangandala National Park and less than 50 in Luando Reserve.
-A major cause of their decline was severe poaching during the civil war.
+A major cause of their decline was severe poaching during the Civil War.
 This resulted in a lack of mature sable males leading to a current threat to their population—hybridization of giant sable and roan antelopes.

 Miombo woodland is distinguished from other African savanna, woodland, and forest formations by the dominance of tree species in the family Fabaceae, subfamily Caesalpinioideae, particularly in the genera Brachystegia, Julbernardia, and Isoberlinia.
 Large trees widespread in the Angolan miombo are Brachystegia spiciformis, Julbernardia paniculata, Copaifera baumiana, B. floribundam B. boehmii, B. gossweilerii, and B. wangermeeana.
 Most miombo woody species shed their leaves in the dry season.
 A few weeks before the onset of the rains, the trees flush again and many species flower.

 This ecoregion is a part of the Zambezian regional center of endemism.
-Although the number of floral endemics is unknown, more than 170 mammal species occur, including four near-endemic small mammal species, and one strict endemic—Vernay's climbing mouse.
+Although the number of floral endemics is unknown, more than 170 mammal species occur, including four near-endemic small mammal species and one strict endemic—Vernay's climbing mouse.
 Larger antelopes with more specialized feeding habits are sable antelope, roan antelope, and Lichtenstein’s hartebeest.

 A number of protected areas fall within the ecoregion, all of them in Angola.
 Luando Integral Nature Reserve and the nearby Cangandala National Park were both formed to protect the giant sable antelope and are the only known areas where populations of this species survive.
 Proposals have been made to join these two reserves.
 Mupa National Park falls into the transition zone between Baikiaea woodlands of the southwest arid biome and the miombo woodland belt.

-Human populations are generally low due to the nutrient-poor soils that limit agricultural potential and the presence of tsetse fly, the vectors of trypanosomiasis that affects humans as well as domestic livestock.
+Human populations are generally low due to the nutrient-poor soils that limit agricultural potential and the presence of tsetse fly, the vectors of trypanosomiasis that affect humans as well as domestic livestock.
 The civil war led to poor security, mass displacement of people, and a depressed economy.
 Most protected areas have been abandoned for periods of time, as park wardens were forced to leave due to economic or security reasons.

 Serval cat.
 Image credit: Creative Commons